 What Compensation Can I Receive for a Nexium or Prilosec Lawsuit?

 Compensation in similar prescription drug lawsuits generally looks at the legal damages incurred because of the drug.
-These often include additional medical expenses, loss of income, and pain and suffering.
-Each case is unique and therefore the compensation awarded may vary slightly in cases tried individually or within and MDL.
+These often include:

 How Can I Pay for a Prilosec or Nexium Lawyer?